• Skip to primary navigation

 • Use them in pastries: Aromatic and citrus bitters can make flavorful substitutes for pastry fillings.
 For instance, you can make lemon pies and cakes with orange bitters.
 They add a depth of flavor without overpowering the base flavor.

-• Enhance your cup of coffee: Bitters can balance the sweetness of dairy in milk coffee and add richness to hot chocolate.
+• improve your cup of coffee: Bitters can balance the sweetness of dairy in milk coffee and add richness to hot chocolate.
 A few drops are enough to flavor any drink, as the primary objective is to add extra flavors.

 • Flavor your lemonade: Adding a dash or two of aromatic bitters to regular lemonade will add a new dimension to its sweet and citrusy taste.
 Consider a rose or lavender bitter to add floral accents to the drink.